 By taking part in the Active School Flag programme it has helped us to focus on an improved provision of Physical Education in the school.
 Teachers use the Primary Schools Sports Initiate to help when teaching and delivering the different strands.
-Our teachers also use a number of other programmes to support their teaching such as the “Move Well Move Often” programme and “Action for Life” by the Irish Heart Foundation.
-The strands are also supported by our visiting GAA coach Nigel, gymnastics coaches Jan and Craig, our dance coach Keith and exercise coach Glen.
+Our teachers also use a number of other programmes to support their teaching such as PSSI lesson plans, the “Move Well Move Often” programme and “Action for Life” by the Irish Heart Foundation.
+The strands are also supported by our visiting GAA coach Nigel, our dance coach Keith and exercise coach Glen.
 In spring Ms. Gorman coaches athletics after school in the lead up to the Santry and Fingal Athletics events.
 Ms. Crosse also coaches our school gaelic football team after school and they participate in local tournaments.

 Each year our school prioritises a different PE strand for further development.
-This year we are focusing on fundamental movement skills (one each month) and the Outdoor and Adventure strand.
-The fundamental movement skills are focused on across the PE curriculum whether it be teaching how to throw and catch in through Games strand or balancing and landing through the Gymnastics strand, these skills should be taught explicitly.
+This year we are focusing on eight fundamental movement skills (one each month) and the Outdoor and Adventure strand.
+The fundamental movement skills are focused on across the PE curriculum whether it be teaching how to throw and catch through the Games strand or balancing and landing through the Gymnastics strand, these skills should be taught explicitly.

-The children in Third, Fourth, Fifth and Sixth class had the opportunity to complete six workshops with coach Glen Daly from Daly Exercise.
-Glen taught the children about their muscle groups and they learned how to do exercises such as squats, burpees, push ups, lunges, mountain climbers and much more.
-These child friendly and age appropriate HIIT (High Intensity Interval Training) sessions really were a big hit with the children and staff as they get to move to some of their favourite songs.
+Each year the children in every class have the opportunity to complete six workshops with coach Glen Daly from Daly Exercise.
+Glen teaches the children about their muscle groups and how to do exercises such as squats, burpees, push ups, lunges, mountain climbers and much more.
+These child friendly and age appropriate HIIT (High Intensity Interval Training) sessions are a big hit with the children and staff as they get to move to some of their favourite songs.

 The fundamental movement skills are the basic building blocks of movement and are an essential part of everyday life and recreational activity.It is only when these skills are mastered that a child can go on to develop specialised movement skills which will allow them to reach their potential in sports specific endeavours (PDST Move Well Move Often)